Warnervale - Wadalba

 Warnervale - Wadalba lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Warnervale - Wadalba's population was around 22,869 as of Aug 2025.
-This figure represents a growth of 2,818 people since the 2021 Census, which reported a population of 20,051.
-The increase is inferred from ABS estimates and validated new addresses between June 2024 (population of 22,353) and the Census date.
+Warnervale-Wadalba's population is approximately 22,869 as of Aug 2025.
+This figure represents a growth of 2,818 people since the 2021 Census, which recorded a population of 20,051.
+The increase is inferred from ABS estimates: 22,353 in June 2024 and an additional 767 validated new addresses post-Census.
 This results in a density ratio of 533 persons per square kilometer.
-Warnervale - Wadalba's growth rate of 14.1% since the 2021 census exceeded regional averages.
+Warnervale-Wadalba's growth rate of 14.1% since the 2021 Census exceeds both its SA4 region (3.1%) and SA3 area, indicating it is a growth leader.
 Interstate migration contributed approximately 72.0% to this growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Future projections indicate exceptional growth for the area, placing it in the top 10 percent nationally.
-By 2041, the population is expected to reach 38,830, reflecting an increase of 67.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future trends predict exceptional growth placing it in the top 10 percent nationally, with an expected expansion of 15,971 persons by 2041 based on latest numbers, reflecting a total increase of 67.6%.

 Frequently Asked Questions - Population